-Audit Scotland, the Accounts Commission, the Auditor General and the firms we appoint are all ‘prescribed persons’ under the Public Information Disclosure Act 1998 (PIDA).
+Audit Scotland, the Accounts Commission, the Auditor General and the firms we appoint are all ‘prescribed persons’ under The Public Interest Disclosure (Prescribed Persons) Order 2014.
 This means that whistleblowers (employees) can raise issues of concern (disclosures) with us about fraud, corruption or wrongdoing within the public bodies we audit.

 Confidentiality is important and we will always try to maintain your anonymity if at all possible, however we do share the information you give us with the local auditors.
 The local auditor will not disclose your personal information or details to the public body, unless you have given your permission.
 However you should be aware that, by raising certain whistleblowing disclosures with public bodies, the public body may be able to deduce your identity.
 If we need to disclose personal information to the public body concerned so we can review and respond to your whistleblowing disclosure, we will write to ask you for your written permission in advance.

-All organisations should have a well-publicised policy which explains how you can safely raise a genuine concern inside and outside your organisation.
+All organisations should have a well-publicised policy that explains how you can safely raise a genuine concern inside and outside your organisation.

 You are protected by the Act if you are an employee, no matter when you make the whistleblowing disclosure.
 This includes:

 - workers, contractors, trainees, agency staff, homeworkers, police officers, everyone in the NHS

 - workers within the public, private and voluntary sectors